FIGBERT/figbert.com/content/_index.md

 I have some friends.
 Some of them have blogs:

-- [Burning Silicon] has content on machine learning, computer vision, and a variety of other subjects coming out of Purdue University.
+- [Burning Silicon] has content on machine learning, biotechnology, and cool research on many subjects coming out of Pittsburgh.
-- [Jacob Neplokh] co-founded SMMR Software and introduced me to [Tame Impala]
+- [Jacob Neplokh] co-founded SMMR Software and introduced me to [Tame Impala].
+- [R. Miles McCain] is a schoolmate of mine and quick to remind you that it is not a matter of skill but rather will.

 ![The top-half of a traffic light, bordered in yellow, and a U-turn sign, contrasted against a light blue sky](/banner.jpeg)